nbuggia/baron-blog-engine-gem/Readme.md

 Here's a quick overview of how the whole thing comes together.

-First, there are two parts to this blog, there is this project **Baron Blog Engine Gem** and the **Baron Blog** project.
+There are two parts to this blog, the **Baron Blog Engine Gem** and the **Baron Blog** project.
 The blog engine gem contains all the code for the data model and the view controllers, which is conveniently packaged up into a gem for easy distribution (I might change that in the future to make it easier to hack).
 The Baron Blog project contains all of the views, and the assets (CSS, images, articles, etc).
 It references the blog engine gem.

 **Baron Blog Engine Gem**